kallemov/TIC-TAC-TOE-game/README.md

 # TIC-TAC-TOE-game
-This is one of my educational code that uses minimax algorith to create a "smart" tic-tac-toe player.
+This is an educational python code that uses the minimax algorithm to create a "smart" tic-tac-toe player.

-The algorithm is looking for a shortest best move
+The algorithm is looking for a shortest best move.